RachellLiu/networking-notes/connecting-systems-notes.md

 - **Network Address Translation (NAT):** This feature matches private IP addresses to a public IP address for connections with the public Internet.
 With NAT, a public-facing website or application could run in a VPC.

-- **BGP route configuration:** Some providers allow customers to customize BGP routing tables for connecting their VPC with their other infrastructure.
-(Learn how BGP works.)
+- **BGP route configuration:** Some providers allow customers to customize [BGP](https://www.cloudflare.com/en-gb/learning/security/glossary/what-is-bgp/) routing tables for connecting their VPC with their other infrastructure.

 ## Advantages of using a VPC

 **Scalability:** Because a VPC is hosted by a public cloud provider, customers can add more computing resources on demand.

-**Easy hybrid cloud deployment:** It's relatively simple to connect a VPC to a public cloud or to on-premises infrastructure via the VPN.
-(Learn about hybrid clouds and their advantages.)
+**Easy hybrid cloud deployment:** It's relatively simple to connect a VPC to a public cloud or to on-premises infrastructure via the VPN. (about [hybrid clouds](https://www.cloudflare.com/en-gb/learning/cloud/what-is-hybrid-cloud/))

 **Better performance:** Cloud-hosted websites and applications typically perform better than those hosted on local on-premises servers.